Deebot vs Roomba Face to Face comparison

 You will agree with me that even though iRobot is the most popular robot vacuum brand, Deebot is also a force to reckon with for two reasons; versatility (vacuum and mop) and affordability.

 Yes, Roomba offers everything you will ever want when it comes to floor, carpet, and pet hair vacuuming.
-But then, even their most envied model, the Roomba S9+, doesn’t have a mopping function, yet it retails at over $1,000.
+Unfortunately, only the latest new model, the Roomba j7+ Combo, is a combo cleaner with a mopping function, but it retails at over $1,000.

 Deebot vs Roomba Main Differences